 In this form of radiation therapy, a drug is linked to a radioactive element.
 The drug travels throughout the body, attaches to the cancer cells, and gives off radiation to kill them.
 This type of treatment has been used for a long time to treat some cancers, but is now also being used to treat carcinoid tumors.
 One option is to use I-131 MIBG in higher doses than are normally used to image carcinoid tumors (see “Imaging tests” in the section “How are gastrointestinal carcinoid tumors diagnosed?”
 Treatment using I-131 MIBG is available in Europe, but is not available in the United States.

 Another being studied is a drug like octreotide called edotreotide linked with a radioactive form of the element yttrium.
-This is discussed in more detail in the section “What's new in gastrointestinal carcinoid tumor research and treatment?”
+This is discussed in more detail in “What's new in gastrointestinal carcinoid tumor research and treatment?”

 For more information on radiation therapy, see the Radiation Therapy section of our website, or read Understanding Radiation Therapy: A Guide for Patients and Families.